MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

    FLUSH PRIVILEGES;
    ```

-    Where mfpuser before the "at" sign (@) is the user name, **mfpuser-password** after **IDENTIFIED BY** is its password, and **mfp-host** is the name of the host on which IBM MobileFirst Foundation runs.
+    Where mfpuser before the "at" sign (@) is the user name, **mfpuser-password** after **IDENTIFIED BY** is its password, and **mfp-host** is the name of the host on which {{ site.data.keys.product_adj }} runs.

-    The user must be able to connect to the MySQL server from the hosts that run the Java application server with the MobileFirst Server applications installed.
+    The user must be able to connect to the MySQL server from the hosts that run the Java application server with the {{ site.data.keys.mf_server }} applications installed.

 ## Create the database tables manually
-The database tables for the MobileFirst Server applications can be created manually, with Ant Tasks, or with the Server Configuration Tool.
+The database tables for the {{ site.data.keys.mf_server }} applications can be created manually, with Ant Tasks, or with the Server Configuration Tool.
 The topics provide the explanation and details on how to create them manually.

 * [Creating the DB2 database tables manually](#creating-the-db2-database-tables-manually)
 * [Creating the Oracle database tables manually](#creating-the-oracle-database-tables-manually)
 * [Creating the MySQL database tables manually](#creating-the-mysql-database-tables-manually)

 ### Creating the DB2 database tables manually
-Use the SQL scripts that are provided in the MobileFirst Server installation to create the DB2  database tables.
+Use the SQL scripts that are provided in the {{ site.data.keys.mf_server }} installation to create the DB2  database tables.

-As described in the Overview section, all the four MobileFirst Server components need tables.
+As described in the Overview section, all the four {{ site.data.keys.mf_server }} components need tables.
 They can be created in the same schema or in different schemas.
-However, some constraints apply depending on how the MobileFirst Server applications are deployed to the Java application server.
+However, some constraints apply depending on how the {{ site.data.keys.mf_server }} applications are deployed to the Java application server.
 They are the similar to the topic about the possible users for DB2 as described in [Database users and privileges](#database-users-and-privileges).

 #### Installation with the Server Configuration Tool
-The same schema is used for all components (MobileFirst Server administration service, MobileFirst Server live update service, MobileFirst Server push service, and MobileFirst runtime)
+The same schema is used for all components ({{ site.data.keys.mf_server }} administration service, {{ site.data.keys.mf_server }} live update service, {{ site.data.keys.mf_server }} push service, and {{ site.data.keys.product }} runtime)

 #### Installation with Ant tasks
 The sample Ant files that are provided in the product distribution use the same schema for all components.
 However, it is possible to modify the Ant files to have different schemas: